MintBlaster/Blacksite/Readme.md

 # Blacksite Engine

-**Blacksite** is a modular, physics-first C++ game engine built for real-time destruction, vehicles, and dynamic, interactive worlds.
-Powered by [Jolt Physics](https://github.com/jrouwe/JoltPhysics), it flips the usual game engine flow: **physics is the foundation**, not an optional plugin.
+Blacksite is a modular, physics-first C++ game engine built for real-time destruction, vehicles, and dynamic, interactive worlds.
+Powered by Jolt Physics, it flips the usual game engine flow: physics is the foundation, not an optional plugin.

 ## Highlights

-- **Physics-First Architecture**
-  Every object is dynamic by default.
-Rigidbodies, collisions, and forces aren't bolted on — they *are* the system.
+* **Physics-First Architecture** - Every object is dynamic by default.
+Rigidbodies, collisions, and forces aren't bolted on — they are the system.
 Powered by Jolt Physics.

-- **Modular Core**
-  Clean separation between engine subsystems: windowing, physics, rendering, input, asset loading — you plug in what you need.
+* **Modular Core** - Clean separation between engine subsystems: windowing, physics, rendering, input, asset loading — you plug in what you need.

-- **Modern Rendering Stack**
-  OpenGL (for now) with GLM math, shader support, and a clean pipeline coming next.
+* **Modern Rendering Stack** - OpenGL (for now) with GLM math, shader support, and a clean pipeline coming next.

-- **Cross-Platform**
-  Actively tested on Linux.
+* **Cross-Platform** - Actively tested on Linux.
 Windows/macOS coming soon.
 No engine-specific IDE lock-in.

-- **Clean AF API**
-  + Declarative API
-  + Spawn objects with physics in one line.
+* **Clean AF API** - Declarative API.
+Spawn objects with physics in one line.
 No setup, Just behavior.

----

 ## Physics-First API Design